sujayk1994/new-updated-xp-portfolio/replit.md

 - Files are stored in `static/uploads/admin/`
 - File metadata is stored in PostgreSQL database
 - Admin files are merged with base hard drive data on page load

+## Boot Screen Customization (Admin Only)

+Admins can customize the Windows XP boot screen that all visitors see on startup.

+### Accessing Boot Screen Settings:
+1. Log in as admin (navigate to `/admin-login`)
+2. Open the Start Menu
+3. Navigate to Admin Tools > Boot Screen Settings

+### Customization Options:
+- **Default**: The classic Windows XP boot screen
+- **Custom**: Upload your own GIF, PNG, JPG, or WEBP image (max 5MB)
+- **Background Color**: Choose the boot screen background color
+- **Toggle Elements**: Show/hide the Windows logo, progress bar, and copyright text

+### Technical Details:
+- Boot screen settings are stored in the PostgreSQL database (`boot_screen_settings` table)
+- Settings are loaded from the API on each page visit with automatic fallback to defaults
+- Only authenticated admins can modify boot screen settings (JWT token validation)
+- Image uploads are validated for size (5MB max) on both client and server

 ## Development Notes